-CSS responsive trick: "ellipsify" class
+CSS responsive trick: How to create an "ellipsify" class

 When it comes to responsive design, tables are - in the words of Jean-Ralphio - "the wooooorst."